Derived category and ACM bundles of moduli space of vector bundles on a curve: Introduction

 \subsection{Structure of the paper}

-In Section \ref{sec:parabolicbundle}, we review several basic results about the moduli space of parabolic bundles on a curve.
-In Section \ref{sec:diagonal}, we study diagonal and nearly diagonal wall-crossings, which are essential to computing some cohomology groups.
-Section \ref{sec:cohomologyderivedcategory} is devoted to the study of how to calculate cohomology groups of certain line bundles via derived categories of the variation of GIT.
-Section \ref{sec:embedding} gives the proof of Theorem \ref{thm:mainthmembedding}.
-Section \ref{sec:cohomologyvanishing} includes a technical cohomology vanishing result that is applicable to the proof of Theorems \ref{thm:SOD} and \ref{thm:ACM}.
-They are proved in the remaining sections.
+Sections \ref{sec:parabolicbundle} and \ref{sec:wallcrossing} review several basic results about the moduli space of parabolic bundles on a curve.
+In Section \ref{sec:nef}, we investigate the positivity of the restricted Poincar\'e bundle.
+In Section \ref{sec:mainexample}, we explicitly compute the wall-crossings in the case of two parabolic points.
+The result is essential in the following sections.
+Section \ref{sec:cohomologyderivedcategory} is devoted to calculating cohomology groups of certain line bundles via derived categories of the variation of GIT.
+Three main theorems are proved in the remaining sections.